+This tool (unproctored or proctored) is an online multiple choice test.
 There are 50 questions broken into three parts: algebra, trigonometry, and logarithmic and exponential functions.
-You will have up to two hours and 20 minutes to complete the exam and are allowed to use a graphing calculator.
+You will have up to two hours and 20 minutes to complete it, and you are allowed to use a graphing calculator.

 How hard is it?